AlexsLemonade/scpca-nf/external-instructions.md

   -r v0.7.2 \
   -config <path to config file>  \
   -profile <name of profile> \
-  --project <project id whose libraries should be merged>
+  --project <project ID whose libraries should be merged>
 ```

 ### Output files

-The `merge.nf` workflow will output, for each specified project id, an `.rds` file containing a merged `SingleCellExperiment` object, an `.hdf5` file containing a merged `AnnData` object, and a report which provides a brief summary of the types of libraries and their samples' diagnoses included in the merged object, as well as UMAP visualizations highlighting each library.
+The `merge.nf` workflow will output, for each specified project ID, an `.rds` file containing a merged `SingleCellExperiment` object, an `.hdf5` file containing a merged `AnnData` object, and a report which provides a brief summary of the types of libraries and their samples' diagnoses included in the merged object, as well as UMAP visualizations highlighting each library.

 These output files will follow this structure:

 ```
 merged
-└── <project id>
+└── <project_id>
     ├── <project_id>_merged.rds
     ├── <project_id>_merged_rna.hdf5
     └── <project_id>_merged-summary-report.html